2017, Vol. 3 Issue 2, Part B

 How to cite this article:

-Chandra Susanto, Irma Ervina and Harry Agusnar.
+Chandra Susanto, Irma Ervina, Harry Agusnar.
 In vitro evaluation of antimicrobial effectiveness chitosan based tetracycline gel on some pathogenic periodontal bacteria.
-International Journal of Applied Dental Sciences.
-2017; 3(2): 71-76.
+Int J Appl Dent Sci 2017;3(2):71-76.